lsmorel/web/README.md

 # Hola
-I imported this from my other github.
+I imported this from my other github account.
 I will probably update this file later on with more useful things